tarakanbg/ptd.vateud.net/README.md

 ***... work in progress ...***

+## Authentication
+The backend access to the application, available for administrators PTD staff, instructors and examiners is gated by an authentication system.
+New backend user records can only be created by existing app admins, sign up is not possible, password reset tool is provided.
+Passwords are stored as a random-salted SHA1 hash.
+No sensitive data is stored in plain text.

+## Frontend

+### Pilot records
+Each pilot is limited to only check their own record and history, by using a unique, non-reversible URL.
+This URL is initially emailed to the pilot with the welcome email after enrolling, and subsequently included in each notification email for the lifecycle of the training (see "Email Automation" section).

 ## Email automation

 Emails are automatically being sent by the app in the following cases to the following recipients: